 I was focused purely on aesthetic.

 Fortunately for my clients, I was fairly intuitive about website flow and structure.
 But I was essentially starting at the end with a full website concept.
-As a result, I didn’t overly encourage my clients to add, move and remove structural elements.
+As a result, I didn’t encourage my clients to engage with me in finding the best solution.
 Revisions were plentiful and cumbersome.

 Because I wanted to continue to attract highly collaborative clients, I stopped often to assess my process through their eyes.
 Starting at the end was not the answer.